CarineTarek/Project/README.md

 _`rem_rep_gen.py`_: This script appears to be a multi-step process for removing and replacing elements in images using a combination of techniques and tools.
 In this file We call all the function we created on this part of removal

+_`Removal_only.py`_: This code performs image editing with object removal and potentially segmentation functionalities It uses YOLOv10 for detection and a segmentation model (potentially Sam) to generate masks.
+It performs filtering, visualization, and data recording for processed images.

+_`Removal_onlygen.py`_: This code where we can call all the function we build for see the output needed

+_`Removal_onlymain.py`_: This code performs image inpainting, which fills in missing or unwanted regions in an image.

 # License